No. 10 Penn State gets long TD pass late from Allar to Lambert-Smith and escapes 33-24 vs. Indiana

 Sorsby made nice throws when he had time and also scrambled effectively.
 They’ll need to win their next four to become bowl eligible for the first time since 2020.

-Penn State: The Nittany Lions looked sluggish in every way but found a way to avoid losing to Indiana for just the third time in 27 meetings and the first time ever in Happy Valley.
+Penn State: The Nittany Lions looked sluggish, but found a way to avoid losing to Indiana for just the third time in 27 meetings and the first time ever in Happy Valley.

 UP NEXT